mikepando/yelpDB-Flask-SQLite/README.md

-# Searching a Scraped Yelp Database with Python
+# Searching a Scraped Database with Python
 This is a project utilizing Flask and SQLite to allow us to search a database using Python.
 This uses a sqlite DB containing 100 restaurant records scraped from Yelp.
 Flask allows us to run a local server to search the database with specific criteria.

 ### Prerequisites